NMAtapoor/Imbalanced-Data-Pipeline/README.md

 - <b>Tasks:</b>
     - Check that all expected columns exist in the CSV.
-    - Verify data types for each column (numeric, categorical).
+    - Verify data types for each column - numeric, categorical.
-    - Handle missing or extra columns appropriately.
+    - Handle missing or extra columns and types appropriately.

 </details>